philup7/FBLA_2021-22/README.md

 ## Topic

-You have been hired by your state or local area’s tourism bureau to develop a program that suggests attractions(can be tourist attractions, restaurants, shopping, things to do, etc.)to potential visitors.
-Your program will allowusers to search for attractions in the area based on desired attributes, such as location, type of attraction, andamenities.
-Your program must include at least 50 attractions, and users must be able to define at least five desiredattributes to searchfor an attraction.
+You have been hired by your state or local area’s tourism bureau to develop a program that suggests attractions(can be tourist attractions, restaurants, shopping, things to do, etc.) to potential visitors.
+Your program will allow users to search for attractions in the area based on desired attributes, such as location, type of attraction, and amenities.
+Your program must include at least 50 attractions, and users must be able to define at least five desired attributes to search for an attraction.

 ## Overview